Andy Hargreaves, Boston College, USA.

 - Helen Stapylton Timperley, University of Auckland, New Zealand.

-- Amy Tsui, Hong Kong University, Hong Kong.
+- Amy Tsui, University of Hong Kong, Hong Kong.

 - Ken Zeichner, University of Washington, USA.